Kyle1297/image-captioning-frontend/README.md

 Any changes to the dev database will not persist upon container restart.
 This is intentional to allow developers to be as disruptive as they like to the dev database without lasting consequences (perfect for development and testing).

-To set-up a dev database from pre-existing data, simply place a postgres sql backup file in the 'dev/db_db_backup/' folder, labeled as 'db_backup.sql'.
+To set-up a dev database from pre-existing data, simply place a postgres sql backup file in the 'dev/db_db_backup/' folder, labeled as 'db_backup.sql' (you can use the 'make pg_dump' command for this).
 This database file will then be used as the starting dev database on every container restart.

 #### Image upload and captioner